rackerlabs/support-how-to/content/how-to/rackspace-monitoring/introducing-rackspace-monitoring-on-mobile-devices/index.md

 ### Open the monitoring screen

-On the main menu of the app on your device, tap **Monitoring**.
+On the application's main menu on your device, tap **Monitoring**.
 A number on the main menu, as shown in the following example, indicates that you have one or more resources with an alarm in a critical or warning state.

 On the Monitoring home screen, you can view a list of monitored resources and their current status.
 By tapping the different status icons, you can view resources with at least one alarm in **Critical**, **Warning**, or **OK** state.

-- Alarms in a **Critical** state are shown in red.
+- Alarms in a **Critical** state display in red.
-- Alarms in a **Warning** state are shown in yellow.
+- Alarms in a **Warning** state display in yellow.
-- Alarms in **OK** state are shown as green.
+- Alarms in **OK** state display as green.
-- Alarms with an error or unknown state are shown in grey.
+- Alarms with an error or unknown state display in grey.

 If a resource has multiple alarms with different states (for example, one critical alarm and one warning alarm), the resource appears, by default, on the